Recommended Travel Resources

 Blogging

 • For themes we highly recommend Studiopress themes built on the Genesis framework.
 A big solid company, good security, good speed, fantastic support, and I’ve never had a problem with them.
 See their themes here.
 StudioPress (owned by WPEngine).
 Their child themes, the “look” of your site, is like window dressing.
 Studiopress runs on the Genesis framework and once you have that, you can change the look simply by switching child themes.
 A single child theme is maybe $30.
 Child theme plus Genesis, around $100, depending which theme you choose.
-For the record, we prefer Studiopress (it’s a lot cheaper too) to Mediavine’s Trellis, but it’s too difficult to swap back If you want a free, fast, excellent theme, we use GeneratePress and love it..
+For the record, we prefer Studiopress and Generate Press (they’re a lot cheaper too) to Mediavine’s Trellis, but it’s difficult to swap back If you want a free, fast, excellent theme, we use GeneratePress today, and love it, but it’s a little bit complicated for absolute beginners.

 • Need a logo?
 We used Fiverr.
 Our logo cost $15.
 You can find somebody to help you with just about any online job on Fiverr, I had an Instagram manager on there at one point.